 npm install puppeteer

-This downloads Puppeteer along with a compatible version of Chromium (about 170-300MB).
-If you want to use your own Chrome installation instead, install puppeteer-core
+This downloads Puppeteer along with a compatible Chromium build (around 170-300MB).
+If you want to use your own Chrome installation, install puppeteer-core instead and specify the executable path when launching.

 const puppeteer = require('puppeteer');